 Project: Design a simple music synthesizer and music transcriber on a computer and develop a “signature” sound

 Absolutely no previous knowledge of music is necessary.
 While previous programming experience is not necessary, it can be helpful.
-All programming skills will be taught in this course.
-Please note, this is NOT a composition or performance arts technology course.
+Programming skills (Matlab) will be taught in this course.
+Please note: this is NOT a composition or performance arts technology course.

 Answer: The Victors